openstack/swift/doc/source/development_saio.rst

 #.
 Everything is logged in /var/log/syslog, so that is a good first place to
    look for errors (most likely python tracebacks).
 #.
 Make sure all of the server processes are running.
 For the base
-   functionality, the Proxy, Account, Container, Object and Auth servers should be running
+   functionality, the Proxy, Account, Container, and Object servers should be running
 #.
 If one of the servers are not running, and no errors are logged to syslog,
    it may be useful to try to start the server manually, for example: